US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY

-Aerial photograph of the San Andreas fault as it crosses the Carrizo Plain some 450km (300 miles) south of San Francisco and 160km (100 miles) north of Los Angeles.
-The fault, which extends almost the full length of California and is responsible for major earthquakes, is the narrow, valley-like scar running from bottom right to top centre of the picture.
+Aerial photograph of the San Andreas fault as it crosses the Carrizo Plain approximately 450km (300 miles) south of San Francisco & 160km (100 miles) north of Los Angeles.
+One of the world's great seismic faults, the San Andreas extends almost the full length of California & is responsible for major earthquakes.
+A linear valley has eroded along the main track of the fault, running down the centre of the photograph.
+The black line on the Carrizo Plain at top right is not a fault but a fence line against which tumbleweed has collected.
 The desolate landscape consists of pressure ridges formed as a result of hundreds of fault movements.
-The Carrizo Plain is at left, the elevated Elkhorn Scarp at right.
-This is the place where the San Andreas fault is at its most spectacular.
+Location: Carrizo Plain area, Sec.
+T32S, R22E.

 Model release not required.
 Property release not required.